Shepherd's Pie with Ground Turkey is a thrifty alternative to the classic shepherd pie recipe, which is made with ground lamb.

 - In a large bowl, combine chopped mushroom and ground turkey using hands to thoroughly mix ingredients.
 Set aside.

-- Heat a large skillet over medium high heat.
+- Heat a large skillet over medium-high heat.
 Add olive oil and diced onion.
 Cook until onion starts to brown at edges, about 3 minutes.
-Add mushroom and turkey blend, using edge of spoon to break up mushroom-meat blend.
-Cook until completely browned then remove from stove top and set aside.
+Add mushroom and turkey blend, using the edge of a spoon to break up the mushroom-meat blend.
+Cook until completely browned then remove from stovetop and set aside.

 - In a small bowl, mix 3 tablespoons rice or starch with 3 tablespoons of vegetable stock until thoroughly mixed.